|

 powerful man of God, being used even in the raising of people from the

 dead.
-So it is quite
+So, it is quite

 27 says that after Peter talked with Cornelius at the door of his home, he

-Cornelius did not call this meeting after Peter’s arrival, but
+Cornelius did not call this meeting after Peter’s arrival,

-first thing that Peter told these people was the fact that it was against
+verse 28 we see that the first thing Peter told these people was the fact

-Jewish Law for him to even be there with them.
+that it was against Jewish Law for him to even be there with them.

 Again, you can see how ingrained the Mosaic Law was in Peter’s